themyth222-coder/home-soc-lab/README.md

 ---

 ## Resume
-My full résumé is available upon request or on my LinkedIn profile.
+My full résumé is available upon request or on my LinkedIn profile. im seeking an entry level postion to kick start my carrerr